TBD54566975/did-dht/spec/registry/spec.md

 2. Verify that the JWK represents an [[ref:Ed25519]] key.
 3. Transform the [[ref:Ed25519]] key to its bytes representation and re-encode it using [[ref:z-base-32]].
 4. Optionally, amend the [[ref:DID Document]] with additional properties (Verification Methods, Services, etc.).
-5. Follow steps 3 onward in as outlined in the [create section](#create) above, using the identifier from step 3.
+5. Follow steps 3 onward as outlined in the [create section](#create) above, using the identifier from step 3.

 ##### Resolving